 Since the 5th reform of the Constitution in 1962, the freedom to establish political parties has been granted.
 The state also has the mandate to protect political parties and their activities.
 The current electoral system hampers the development of stable party organizations.
 Instead it supports tendencies toward a short-lived, volatile party system, characterized by frequent mergers, party splits, and re-foundings of party organizations, continuous re-labelling of parties and a lack of party institutionalization.

-The current system is a candidate-centred electoral system, whereas a proportional system would be more party-centred.
+The current system is a candidate-centered electoral system, with most seats being obtained through plurality voting instead of proportional representation.
 Beyond this reform step, some minor reforms are conceivable.
 First, those who switch party affiliations should automatically lose their parliamentary seats.
 Such a provision may violate the freedom of a parliamentary mandate but it provides an effective negative incentive against ‘party hopping’ simply for opportunistic and economic reasons.
-Second, party law should guarantee more rights to party organizations on the provincial level, especially in the case of selecting candidates.
+Second, party law should guarantee more rights to party organizations at the provincial level, especially in the case of selecting candidates.
 The democratic quality of intra-party decision-making could thereby be improved.

 Composition of Political Party:

-Establishment of Political Party:
+Establishment of Political Party